OKCody/OBD-II-Utilities/README.md

 ```

 ### log.py
-Log.py is scans your vehicle for supported OBD-II commands and outputs their values in CSV format at a rate of about 2 Hz.
+Log.py scans your vehicle for supported OBD-II commands and outputs their values in CSV format at a rate of about 2 Hz.
 This rate can be increased, but I found it to be sufficient for my needs.
 In an effort to keep this script simple it relies on standard output redirection (`>`) for writing data to a file. -not the most robust data collection technique, but for shade tree mechanics it should be sufficient.
 Run this script then let your vehicle idle or go for a drive.
 Use `ctrl + c` to interrupt its execution.
 Use chart.py and comp.py to review the collected data.

 ```
 > python log.py > data.csv